rotundasoftware/cartero/README.md

 --watch, -w      		Watch mode - watch for changes and update output as appropriate. (for dev mode)

---postProcessor, -p		The name of a post processor module to apply to assets (e.g. uglify js, compress images).
+--postProcessor, -p		The name of a post processor module to apply to assets (e.g. uglifyify, etc.).

 --packageTransform   	Path of JavaScript file that exports a function that transforms package.json
                         files before they are used.
 The function should be of the signature